WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 ## Creating the templates and template parts

-Now that you have the required files, you can choose to create templates and template parts manually or via the site editor or the template editing mode.

-To create your theme, you will likely use a combination of manually created files and the site editor.
-You can assemble blocks in the block editor and copy the block markup from the code editor mode to your theme files.
+Before continuing, install and activate your theme.

+There are three ways to create templates and template parts:

+- Manually, by creating HTML files containing block markup.
+- Using the site editor.
+- Using the template editing mode in the block editor.

+The differences are explained below.

 ### Manual template creation

 Create two template part files called `footer.html` and `header.html` and place them inside the `block-template-parts` folder.

-When you add blocks manually to your HTML files, you will start by adding an HTML comment that includes the block name prefixed with `wp:`.
+When you add blocks manually to your HTML files, you will start with an HTML comment that includes the block name prefixed with `wp:`.
 There are both self-closing and multi-line blocks:

 Add the site title to `header.html`: